😐A single person spends $2,318 per month in Newcastle vs $2,085 in Montreal, rent included.

 Both have safer and rougher neighborhoods, but overall safety is comparable to other large cities.
 Neighborhood choice matters more than the city-level comparison – central, well-trafficked areas feel secure in both.

-Should I move to Newcastle or Montreal?
+Should I move to Newcastle or to Montreal?

 If budget matters most, go with Montreal.
 If higher salaries, better infrastructure, or specific career opportunities are the priority, Newcastle makes more sense.
 Both are solid long-term options with distinct trade-offs.